sparrc/cookbook/readme.md

 into small florets (also chop stalk cores).
 Put all vegetables into a dutch oven (or a large stock pot), then add coconut milk and curry paste mixture, and set over medium-low heat, uncovered.
 1. Heat a skillet over high heat.
-Add chicken and sear outside for 1-2 minutes, then add to dutch oven.
+Add tofu and sear outside for 1-2 minutes, then add to dutch oven.
 Salt generously, and simmer curry for 20-30 minutes until vegetables are tender.
-1. while the curry simmers, add chicken bouillon, soy sauce, and zest from the three limes.
+1. while the curry simmers, add veggie bouillon, soy sauce, and zest from the three limes.